cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 # End-to-End Tests

-To ensure that Cloud Native PostgreSQL is able to act correctly while deploying and managing PostgreSQL clusters, the operator is automatically tested after each commit via a suite of **End-to-end (E2E) tests**.
+Cloud Native PostgreSQL operator is automatically tested after each commit via a suite of **End-to-end (E2E) tests**.
+It ensures that the operator correctly deploys and manages the PostgreSQL clusters.

 Moreover, the following Kubernetes versions are tested for each commit, ensuring failure and bugs detection at an early stage of the development